hotmeshio/pluck-typescript/README.md

 await pluck.createSearchIndex('greeting', {}, schema);
 ```

->Pluck will log a warning if the index already exists or if the chosen Redis deployment does not have the RediSearch module enabled.
+>Call this method at server startup or from a build script as it's a one-time operation.
+Pluck will log a warning if the index already exists or if the chosen Redis deployment does not have the RediSearch module enabled.

 ### Searching
 Once the index is created, you can search for records, using the rich query language provided by [RediSearch](https://redis.io/commands/ft.search/).
 This example paginates through all users who have unsubscribed and includes the reason in the output.

 > Pluck provides a JSON abstraction for building queries (shown here), but you can also use the raw RediSearch query directly that is returned in the response.
+It's all standard Redis behind the scenes.

 ```javascript
 const results = await pluck.findWhere('greeting', {